sorinboia/nginx-experience-aws/guide/6controller.md

 ![](images/controller_apikey.JPG)

-Now lets deploy the microgateway with the following configuration and don't forget to replace the IP address and API key of the controller:
+5. Now let's deploy the microgateway with the following configuration.

-Please note: you need to replace the IP address and API key value of the controller in the bellow yaml.
+:warning: Please note: you need to replace the IP address of the controller and the API key value you saved in the previous step.
+Create a new file `microgw.yaml`:

 <pre>
 apiVersion: apps/v1
 kind: Deployment